- Coton de Tulear Puppy Overview

 We earn a commission if you make a purchase, at no additional cost to you.

-Pet owners usually opt for general practice vets to assist them in maintaining their dog's overall health.
-However, some conditions need specialized care and are not within the scope of a general practice veterinarian.
-Therefore, it is essential to consult a specialist.
+Pet owners usually opt for general practice vets to assist them in maintaining their dog’s overall health.
+Some conditions need specialized care and are not within the scope of a general practice veterinarian.
+In those cases it’s essential to consult a specialist.

-There are various eye health issues observed in dogs, and many of them can lead to vision loss or complete impairment.
-As stated by Martin Coster, DVM, MS, DACVO, staff ophthalmologist at Angell Animal Medical Center in Boston, "the most common diseases we see in the canine eye are cataracts, dry eye, and glaucoma."
-In addition, progressive Retinal Atrophy is a common eye health condition observed in the Coton de Tulear.
+There are various eye health issues observed in dogs, and many of them lead to vision loss or complete impairment.
+The most common diseases veterinarians see in the canine eye are cataracts, dry eye, and glaucoma.
+In addition, progressive retinal atrophy is a common eye health condition observed in the coton de Tulear.

-This health condition involves a group of diseases that lead to the retina's degeneration.
+This condition involves a group of diseases that lead to the retina’s degeneration.
 This involves photoreceptor dysplasia and degenerations that have similar symptoms.
 The first symptom of progressive retinal atrophy is night blindness.
-This eventually leads to complete blindness over some time, varying from dog to dog.
-Progressive Retinal Atrophy also progresses to cataracts in the Coton de Tulear, masking the underlying disease of the retina.
-If you visit the vet, they will look for alterations in the retina consistent with progressive retinal atrophy.
+This eventually leads to complete blindness over time, varying from dog to dog.
+Progressive retinal atrophy progresses to cataracts in the coton de Tulear, masking the underlying disease of the retina.
+The vet looks for alterations in the retina consistent with progressive retinal atrophy.

-Additionally, cataracts can also develop in your dog as a part of the normal aging process.
-They can also be formed due to an infection or inflammation within the eye.
-Depending on the severity and size of the cataract, some dogs might become blind and lose significant vision.
+Cataracts develop in your dog as a part of the normal aging process.
+They also form due to an infection or inflammation within the eye.
+Depending on the severity and size of the cataract, some dogs become blind or lose significant vision.

-Glaucoma is another health issue that refers to increased pressure in the dog’s eye.
-Generally, the fluid flows in and out of sight to normalize the pressure.
-However, if the dog is suffering from glaucoma, then either too much fluid is going inside or outside, which causes increased pressure on the dog’s eyes.
+Glaucoma refers to increased pressure in the dog’s eye.
+If your dog suffers from glaucoma, too much fluid is going inside or outside the ciliary body within the dog’s eye, which causes increased pressure.

-The symptoms for this include redness in the eye and visible vessels on the white area of the eyes.
-The dog’s eye size increases when the disease progresses and is very painful.
-You may also note the cornea to be cloudy because of it being stretched.
-Additionally, cherry eye is another condition that refers to the displacement of the tear gland on a dog's eyelid.
-The symptoms of having cherry eyes are that the tear gland shifts behind their third eyelid and becomes swollen and inflamed.
-It forms a ball of pink tissue, which blocks the inside of their eye.
-It can cause immense irritation and creative problem in dogs.
-There is nothing that can be done at home.
-Therefore, you must rush to the vet as soon as you note such symptoms.
+Cherry eye is another condition that refers to the displacement of the tear gland on a dog’s eyelid.
+The symptoms of cherry eyes are that the tear gland shifts behind the third eyelid and becomes swollen and inflamed.
+It forms a ball of pink tissue, which blocks the inside of the eye.
+It causes immense irritation and creates problems in dogs.
+You must take your dog to the vet as soon as you note these symptoms.

 Treatment & Care

-Dog's eyes are almost similar to that of humans in design.
-While there may be a hereditary origin to eye conditions, some conditions like cataracts can result from disorders of history of another disease like diabetes.
-In addition, conditions such as diabetes, some cancers, and high blood pressure can lead to eye health issues.
+While there is a hereditary origin to eye conditions, some conditions like cataracts result from disorders of another disease like diabetes.
+Conditions such as diabetes, some cancers, and high blood pressure lead to eye health issues.

 The first and the most important preventative measure is a periodic examination by your vet.
-You can do that annually or as recommended by your specialist.
-In cases when the owner finds an external particle in the dog's eye, you can get an over-the-counter eyewash to get rid of it.
-Eye health issues can indeed have irreversible and significant impacts on the quality of your dog's life.
-Therefore, it is essential to visit the vet as soon as you notice something unusual, for instance, a watery discharge.
+Do that annually or as recommended by your specialist.
+Some eye health issues have irreversible and significant impacts on the quality of your dog’s life.
+Therefore, it’s essential to visit the vet as soon as you notice something unusual, for instance, a watery discharge.

 Unfortunately, there is no effective cure for progressive retinal atrophy.
 The use of vitamins and antioxidant supplements has also not shown considerable improvement in this health condition.
-These supplements may only help delay the formation of cataracts in your Coton de Tulear without having any harmful impact on the eye.
+These supplements only help delay the formation of cataracts in your coton de Tulear without having any harmful impact on the eye.

 Eye Health Supplements We Love